FAQs

 Back to top

-As a CMRITO member, can I perform procedures in another specialty of medical radiation and imaging technology, even if I’m not registered in that specialty?
+As a CMRITO registrant, can I perform procedures in another specialty of medical radiation and imaging technology, even if I’m not registered in that specialty?

-A member registered in one specialty can perform procedures in another specialty, provided that certain conditions set out in the legislation and the CMRITO Standards of Practice are met.
-The legislative framework governing the practice of CMRITO members enables MRITs to learn new skills and support the development of new procedures and processes, while also ensuring the effective, safe and ethical delivery of medical radiation and imaging technology services to patients.
+A registrant in one specialty can perform procedures in another specialty, provided that certain conditions set out in the legislation and the CMRITO Standards of Practice are met.
+The legislative framework governing the practice of CMRITO registrants enables MRITs to learn new skills and support the development of new procedures and processes, while also ensuring the effective, safe and ethical delivery of medical radiation and imaging technology services to patients.

 The CMRITO Standards of Practice require that MRITs are competent to perform any procedures they undertake, that they have the knowledge, skills and judgement to perform any procedure safely, effectively and ethically, and that they are able to manage any outcomes resulting from that procedure.